JetBrains/teamcity-documentation/topics/docker.md

 <td>

-Additional arguments that will be passed to the Docker command.
+Additional arguments that will be passed to the `docker` command.

 </td></tr></table>

 ### Running Docker via sudo

 You can enforce starting Docker commands on a TeamCity agent via `sudo`.
 Add the `teamcity.docker.use.sudo=true` setting in the [build agent configuration file](build-agent-configuration.md) or as an agent's system property.
-On the agent start, the TeamCity agent log will inform that the `sudo` prefix is used to run Docker commands.
+On the agent start, the TeamCity agent log will inform you that the `sudo` prefix is used to run Docker commands.

 To configure the `sudoers` file for the `sudo` command, use [`visudo`](https://www.sudo.ws/man/1.8.17/visudo.man.html) as follows: